sharechanxd/bios625_fp/README.md

  In this project, we explore the Airbnb datasets with several visualization method.

- say something.

- We build our train and test dataset with feature selection and deal with text data using bag-of-words model.
-After this we train classifier models to predict labels of superhost and regressor models to predict houses' prices.
-And we found using tuned XGBoost with grid-search cross validations help us got not bad results on both host and price dataset.
-And our models could help host to determine their prices at New York and how they could improve their host services to be named as "Superhost" and acquire priority.

- However, due to imbalance dataset, our superhost model perform worse predicting "superhost" label than "non-superhost" label.
-As future work, we could combine feature selection data with bag-of-words model for reviews text data to conduct a multi-modal learning for better results.
-Features in this two modal data could possibly enhance final models' performance as we see in their single results.
-And below are our results.

 ### Clustering and visualization
 First, we plot a map (Figure1) regarding the relationship between the price and the location of the house to have an intuitive view of the whole, where the red point represents a higher price .
 We can see that red points mainly gather at south of the central park.